Articles Tagged with POWERS MCCARTAN

 In criminal cases, whether it’s a DUI or a misdemeanor, even a felony – heck, even traffic tickets – it’s not unusual to have a client later fess up when they’re talking to us in the office and say “I didn’t tell the truth to the officer.”
 Now, that’s not unusual.
 People get nervous.
 They don’t always answer the right way.

 Finding yourself on the wrong side of the law can be a frightening experience.
 Court proceedings, legal jargon, and potential penalties can all feel overwhelming.
-One of the first questions that appointment of counsel in NC likely comes to mind is: “Am I entitled to a public defender or court-appointed counsel?
+One of the first questions that likely comes to mind is: “Can I get a public defender or court-appointed lawyer?

 This blog post will clear up some of the things you need to know about court-appointed attorneys in North Carolina, including eligibility requirements, the appointment process, and the potential costs involved.